kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

 Rotation matrices
 -----------------

-Spherical astronomy in older textbooks rely heavily on the reader's knowledge of spherical trigonometry (e.g. Smart 1977).
+Spherical astronomy sections in older textbooks rely heavily on the reader's knowledge of spherical trigonometry (e.g. Smart 1977).
 For more complicated problems than a simple rotation, this technique becomes laborious.
 Matrix and vector techniques come to rescue.
 Many of the transformations are defined in terms of rotation matrices.